by Carol Baxter

 Little do most people realise that Ireland's centuries-long crusade to achieve independence from their British overlords was critically boosted by a bold plan set in motion by some Irish-Americans.

 The American whaler Catalpa docks in Western Australia in 1876 on a secret mission to pluck Irish political prisoners – Fenians – from the grasp of their British captors.
-But nothing goes according to plan.
+If they succeed, this extraordinary rendition would not only empower the Irish, it would tighten the screws of humiliation inflicted by the Americans on the British.

-A suspected murderer.
-A line of wires strung between poles beside Britain’s revolutionary new railways.
+A suspected murderer fleeing a strange death scene.
+A revolutionary new railway train used as his getaway vehicle.
+A line of “electric telegraph” wires strung between poles positioned beside these railway tracks.
 Who would triumph: the man or the world’s first commercial use of electricity?

 From Carol's book The Peculiar Case of the Electric Constable.